Virginia Beach gunman gave resignation before shooting, was in ‘good standing,’ authorities say

 Officers arrived outside the building within two minutes of receiving a call of shots fired, the chief said.
 Minutes later, the officers who entered the building engaged in a “long gun battle” with the suspect.
 Cervera said the gunfight lasted 5 to 8 minutes and the number of rounds fired went into the double digits, though he couldn’t give specific numbers.

 One officer was shot and wounded during the exchange of gunfire, he said.
 Officers eventually breached a door the gunman had been firing behind.
-The suspect was wounded when officers took him into custody and immediately rendered first aid.
-Craddock later died.
+The suspect was wounded when officers took him into custody.
+Police immediately rendered first aid, but Craddock later died.

 Cervera praised the officers for making immediate efforts to save the suspect’s life after taking fire and seeing a fellow officer wounded, saying “our police officers truly believe in the sanctity of life.”